Chicory

 Common chicory (Cichorium intybus) is a somewhat woody, perennial herbaceous plant of the family Asteraceae, usually with bright blue flowers, rarely white or pink.
-Native to the Old World, it has been introduced to the Americas and Australia.
+Native to Europe, it has been introduced to the Americas and Australia.

 Many varieties are cultivated for salad leaves, chicons (blanched buds), or roots (var. sativum), which are baked, ground, and used as a coffee substitute and food additive.
 In the 21st century, inulin, an extract from chicory root, has been used in food manufacturing as a sweetener and source of dietary fiber.

-Chicory is grown as a forage crop for livestock.
-"Chicory" is also the common name in the United States for curly endive (Cichorium endivia); these two closely related species are often confused.
+Chicory is also grown as a forage crop for livestock.

 Description

 When flowering, chicory has a tough, grooved, and more or less hairy stem.
 It can grow to 1.5 m tall.
 The leaves are stalked, lanceolate and unlobed; they range from 7.5-32 cm in length (smallest near the top) and 2-8 cm wide.
 The flower heads are 3-5 cm wide, and usually light blue or lavender; it has also rarely been described as white or pink.
 Of the two rows of involucral bracts, the inner is longer and erect, the outer is shorter and spreading.
 It flowers from March until October.
 The seed has small scales at the tip.